armurphy13/100-days-of-code/log.md

 ### Day 6: November 9, 2019

-**Today's Progress**: Working on the 2nd project: build a survey form.
+**Today's Progress**: Started working on the 2nd project: Build a Survey Form.

 **Thoughts**: Getting farmiliar with forms again has been a bit challanging but also fun stuff. :)